texnixe/kirby-structure-id/readme.md

 # Kirby Structure ID Plugin

 This plugin automatically hooks into Kirby to add unique hashes to structure field items.
+It supports multiple structure fields.

 ## Installation